 - Sufficient heat resistance

-To learn about specific web and spray/melt blown adhesives that meet viscosity requirements and help minimize filter pressure drop, call 800-7-BOSTIK today.
+Contact a Bostik expert about specific web and spray/melt blown adhesives that meet viscosity requirements and help minimize filter pressure drop today.